ErrorTzy/writings/papers/PhDApps/Draft_3.md

 ### Naturalness

 According to Sider, the fundamentality project aims at figuring out what is the most fundamental.
-And the most fundamental layer of the reality is the most natural
+And the most fundamental layer of the reality is the most natural. [^7] The reason I want to start with Sider's account is because it has a compelling reason to support objectivity: Goodman's riddle of induction.

-Basically, Sider extends the notion of naturalness such that linguistic features beyond predicates (e.g., quantifiers, sentential connectives, sentential operators, predicate operators) can be evaluated by whether they carve the world at its joints or not.[^7] The linguistic features of the best language would then perfectly match the joints of reality.
-Given this extended understanding of naturalness, Sider contends that the most fundamental layer of the world is revealed by the structure of this best language.

-The question now is whether the world can teach us the right concept of naturalness.
-The only thing that I can think of is Goodman's riddle of induction.
 The basic idea is that, a concept like "grue" must be flawed because it leads to a wrong induction.
 Therefore the world teaches us that some concepts are objectively better than others.

-This is perhaps the strongest case for the objectivity of naturalness, but I believe it ultimately fails.
 To recap the riddle: Since all emeralds observed before 2050 are green, these emeralds are also by definition "grue" (where grue means green and observed before 2050, or blue otherwise).
 If we use grue for induction, the grue-induction would tell us that the next emerald we see after 2050 will be grue.
 However, we intuitively know the next emerald will be green, meaning it will not be grue.
 Since the green-induction and the grue-induction are formally the same, the problem does not lie in the structure of induction.
 Then the concept "grue" itself must be the problem.

 But I think the world cannot teach grue-speakers that grue-induction is problematic.
 And therefore, for grue-speakers, there is nothing wrong with grue.
 Let's consider two cases.